dichen001/Paper-Reading/Email_Signature.md

   - An email message is represented by a set of features, and a classifier is learned over this feature space.

+- [5]
+  - Builds a statistical model of document structure by extracting features from each line of a document and using them to train a statistical classifier.(using Conditional Random Fields modle)
+  - Classify the body text in an email document into 5 categories(Author text, Signature, Advertisement, Quoted, Reply).

 - [6]
   - Classify into 3 big zones.
 (Boundaries.)
   - Classify each line for each zone using different features.
     - Graphic: number of workds, line length
     - Orthographic: start with '>', has URL
     - Lexical Features: contain senders' name, initials, recipients.
+- [7]
+ -  Remove the quoted part from the email body.
+ -  Exploiting a statistical method to roughly decide salutation and signature blocks
+ -  Introducing some restriction rules to decide the exact lines belonging to salutation and signature blocks.

 -![Screen Shot 2016-01-27 at 2.04.43 PM.png](img/D1B45FA00952AD4130BB007FA37FF4B9.png)